mkai/dictionarydb/CONTRIBUTING.md

 ### Automatic activation

 If you want a more convenient solution, you can use a tool like [direnv](https://direnv.net) to activate the virtual environment automatically when you enter the project directory.
-To set this up, put the following into a new file named `.envrc` inside the project directory:
+To set this up, first [install direnv](https://direnv.net/docs/installation.html) and then put the following into a new file named `.envrc` inside the project directory:

 ```shell
 source $(poetry env info --path)/bin/activate